CIS565-Fall-2016/Project5-WebGL-Deferred-Shading-with-glTF/INSTRUCTION.md

     Reads from each of the `NUM_GBUFFERS` g-buffers.
   * `post1.frag.glsl`: First post-processing pass.
 * `lib/`: JavaScript libraries.
 * `models/`: glTF models for testing.
-Sponza is the default.
+Sponza is the default (And the only tested supported one for now.
+Due to time limitation T_T. )
 * `index.html`: Main HTML page.
 * `server.bat` (Windows) or `server.py` (OS X/Linux):
   Runs a web server at `localhost:10565`.